kenjennings/Atari-OSC036/Episode3/README.md

 ***HiResTextScroller.asm*** - The original C64 assembly with modifications for the Atari and attempted optimizations.
 C64-specific code is present and commented out.

-***HiResTextScrollerAt8.asm*** - The same as the  "HiResTextScroller.asm" file, but with all the C64 code removed.
+***HiResTextScrollerAt8.asm*** - The same as the  "HiResTextScroller.asm" file, but with all the unused C64 code and some useless comments deleted.

 ---